-Q: I understand salary-sacrificed super contributions may be added back in to assessable income for co-contribution purposes.
+Q: I understand salary-sacrificed super contributions must be added back in to assessable income for co-contribution purposes.
 Do you know anything about this?

 Background: Previously, that is for the 2008/2009 year and earlier financial years, the co-contribution ‘total income’ threshold was: assessable income, plus the value of any fringe benefits that you have as part of your salary package, such as a car.
 Since the 2009/2010 year onwards, the ‘total income’ definition also includes salary sacrificed contributions.
 Note that assessable income also includes bank interest and net capital gains from selling shares or property.

-For those readers who want to know more about the Federal Government’s co-contribution scheme, I provide a summary of the scheme in my article Cashing in on the co-contribution rules (2013/2014).
+For those readers who want to know more about the Federal Government’s co-contribution scheme, I provide a summary of the scheme in the SuperGuide article Cashing in on the co-contribution rules (2014/2015 year).

 Copyright for this article belongs to Trish Power, and cannot be reproduced without express and specific consent.